-- Snap Threshold (pixels) (default 25): when you are within this distance of a snap-able location, the mouse will jump to the snap-able location. - Show "snapped cursor": when enabled, and you are using the Mouse as Edit Point, a blue line will appear where the "snap" is going to occur. - Snap rubberband selection to grid: when you select a "box" with the grab tool, this determines whether the box edges will Snap, or not. - Grid switches to alternate selection for Internal Edit tools: when you switch from a regular tool to an "internal editing" tool (Draw or Edit), the Grid will automatically switch modes.
+- Snap Threshold (pixels) (default 25): when you are within this distance of a snap-able location, the mouse will jump to the snap-able location. - Approximate Grid/Ruler Granularity (pixels): in order for grid lines to appear, there must space between the grid lines.
+This preference sets the distance between grid lines. - Show "snapped cursor": when enabled, and you are using the Mouse as Edit Point, a blue line will appear where the "snap" is going to occur. - Snap rubberband selection to grid: when you select a "box" with the grab tool, this determines whether the box edges will Snap, or not. - Grid switches to alternate selection for Internal Edit tools: when you switch from a regular tool to an "internal editing" tool ( Draw or Edit ), the Grid will automatically switch modes.
 In the past, this was used to increase the Grid precision when drawing MIDI notes.
-With the current "Scalable Grid" implementation, this is no longer very useful so it is defaulted "off". - Rulers automatically change to follow the Grid mode selection: If enabled, when you select a Grid, the appropriate ruler for that grid will appear.
+With the current "Scalable Grid"

+implementation, this is no longer very useful so it is defaulted "off".